jlopezmarti20/Image-Processing/README.md

 # Image-Processing
-Implements multiple Photoshop blending modes such as multiplying, subtracting, overlaying, combine and more.
+Implements multiple Photoshop blending modes such as multiplying, subtracting, overlaying, combine and more. furthermore, I implement a Command-Line Inteface to my program, that will allow the end user to provide different arguments to my program.
+This allows the end user to change the manipulation methods used, the input files used, or the name of the ouput file, all without needing to re-build.
 This is implemented in C++ and reads .tga images.
 I did this for my COP3503 class Spring 2023.